anniehuang0410/restaurant-list/README.md

 + Show the restaurant list
 + Press '登入/註冊' to login or register an account on this webpage
 + Allowed to login with the Facebook account
++ The list can be sorted by restaurant name, rating, and creating time
++ Type in the name of the restaurant in the search bar to get more information
++ Press the name/image button to show more details about the restaurant
 + Press '新增' button to add new items on the list
-+ Press the name/image button to show more details about the restaurant
-+ Type in the name of the restaurant in the search bar to get more information
 + Press '修改' button to edit the information
 + Press '刪除' button to delete the item
 + Press '登出' to logout from your account